-After you’ve inspected your data, it’s time to create a new style so you can put it on the map!
+After you've inspected your data, it's time to create a new style so you can put it on the map!
 Go to your Styles page.
-Under Create a new style, click the Create button next to Basic Template.
-(To follow along with this tutorial, you need to use the Basic template.
-If you choose a different template, the options that you see may look slightly different.)
+Click the New style button.
+Find the Basic Template style and click Create.

 Excellent!
 Welcome to the Mapbox Studio style editor.
 This is where you will create your map style.

 Rename the style so that it will be easy to find later.
 Click into the title field in the upper left side of the screen to change the title from Basic Template to Population.

 If this is your first time in the style editor, check out our Mapbox Studio Manual for more information on getting started.

 In order to add and style the population density data, you will need to add a new layer to the map.
 At the top of the layer panel, click + Add layer.

 The editor is now showing your map in x-ray mode.
 X-ray mode shows all of the data in the sources added to the style, regardless of whether or not there is a layer to style it.

 In the New layer panel, look in the list of Data sources for the

 statedata source.
 Click the tileset and then select the source layer as the source for this new style layer.

 The default Basic map view is not centered on the United States.
 Mapbox Studio recognizes that the data you have uploaded is focused on a different location, so it displays the message "This tileset isn't available from your map view."
 Click Go to data, and the map view will refocus on the United States.